 Center for the Study of Tobacco (CST)

 Tobacco use is the most prevalent preventable risk factor for morbidity and mortality in Arkansas as it is throughout the nation.
 Pebbles Fagan, Ph.D. is the Director of the Center for the Study of Tobacco.
 While much has been accomplished in recent years, new approaches are needed to lower smoking prevalence by preventing initiation of tobacco use and promoting cessation among high-risk age, gender, income, and ethnic groups.
 The vision of the CST is to create a vibrant state where the costs of tobacco use and exposure are no longer a burden to Arkansans.
 The mission of the CST is to engage multiple disciplines in conducting collaborative and innovative research designed to inform public health policies and enhance interventions to reduce tobacco use of any kind.
 The CST serves as a focal point for research, training, and translational research in Arkansas where there are unique opportunities to build synergy and address tobacco use.
 The CST has four strategic priorities which are infrastructure development and sustainability; integration and innovation in research; teaching, training, and mentoring future leaders; and translational and dissemination.

-Michael Thomsen, Ph.D. is the director of the Center for the Study of Obesity that houses the Governor Sidney S. McMath Professorship in Obesity Prevention.
+Michael Thomsen, Ph.D. is the director of the Center for the Study of Obesity (CSO) and Governor Sidney S. McMath Professor in Obesity Prevention.
 Obesity is a disease that afflicts more than a third of Arkansans and is caused by a multitude of factors.

 Considered a chronic disease, it also poses a risk for heart disease, hypertension, diabetes, and certain types of cancer.
 The Center and McMath professorship focus on prevention and control of obesity; work to develop obesity prevention curriculum; and serve as a public health resource and advocate for the state, governor and legislature.